niclet/xiaomi_hack/README.md

 ----

-xiaomi-hack project
+xiaomi_hack project
 ===================

 Special thanks go to **fritz-smh** : https://github.com/fritz-smh/yi-hack

-This xiaomi-hack project has been totally inspired from its own project.
+This xiaomi_hack project has been totally inspired from its own project.

 Purpose
 =======